John Powls is a long-established writer with a broad ambit encompassing journalism, drama and contributions to other artists’ books.

 North Sea To The East

-NEW – John’s latest collection, a personal landscape of Teesside and North Yorkshire in poems and art – published on 10 December 2020.
+NEW – John’s latest collection, a personal landscape of Teesside and North Yorkshire in poems and art – published in early 2021.

 53 five line poems inspired by the seascape and coastline and the work of composer, Terry Riley